Are you eligible for Australian Citizenship?

 How to become an Australian citizen?
-To meet the general residence requirement for citizenship, you are required to have been living in Australia lawfully for a period of four (4) years and at least one (1) year as a Permanent Resident immediately before making an application.
+To meet the general residence requirement for citizenship, you must have been living in Australia lawfully for a period of four (4) years and at least one (1) year as a Permanent Resident immediately before making an application.

-You may be absent from Australia for up to twelve (12) months within the four (4) years immediately before applying for citizenship.
-However, the absence period cannot be counted unless you were already been present in Australia before.
+You may be absent from Australia for up to twelve (12) months within the four (4) years immediately before applying.
+However, the absence period cannot be counted unless you have already been present in Australia before.

-Furthermore, you may be absent for up to ninety (90) days within the twelve (12) months permanent residence immediately before applying providing you return to Australia as a permanent resident.
+Furthermore, you may be absent for up to ninety (90) days within the twelve (12) months of permanent residence immediately before applying.
+However, that’s on the proviso you return to Australia as a permanent resident.

-It is possible to meet a special residence requirement if you are engaged in a work that requires you to travel regularly for at least two years before applying for citizenship.
+It is possible to meet a special residence requirement if you have work that requires you to travel regularly for at least two years before applying for Australian citizenship.